tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 ```

 ### Documentation
 The complete documentation is available on the [repo](https://github.com/fatih/vim-go/blob/master/doc/vim-go.txt), and also right there on your editor, accessible by `:help vim-go`.
+There are various other shortcuts and utilities you can put to use, so make sure to check it out.